polettiRomain/eABA/README.md

 ## Basics
 This library extends the Articulated-Body Algorithm implemented in OpenFOAM v2206.
-It allows to enforce the kinematics of some joints of the system while the rest of the multibody system is driven by the Newton-Euler equations.
+It allows to enforce the kinematics of some joints of a multibody system while the rest is driven by the Newton-Euler equations.
 Complete information are found in the paper: 'insert doi'

 ## Folder description